 At first blush, this would appear to conflict with the statute and the FFY 1984 IPPS Final Rule which limit the VDA to fixed costs.
-The Board believes that the Administrator tried to resolve this seeming conflict by establishing a new methodology through adjudication in the Administrator decisions.
-The Administrator decisions state that the "VDA is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling."
+The Board believes that the Administrator tried to resolve this seeming conflict by establishing a new methodology through adjudication in the Administrator decisions stating that the "VDA is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling."